Zou Taofen: The National Salvation Front, the Seven Gentlemen, and the United Front

 When the national capital was moved inland to Chongqing, Zou continued his attacks on Chiang, then moved to the relative safety of Hong Kong, which he was forced to leave when the Japanese took the city in December 1941.
 Since he would not be welcomed in Chongqing, he first stayed in a village on the Guangdong-Guanxi border, then for a time with the New Fourth Army in northern Jiangsu.
 Although he suffered from a painful infection in his ear, he lectured widely and continued his activities in the communist held areas.
 By the end of 1942, however, while keeping an upbeat tone in his publications, Zou realized that the initial stages of optimistic unity had ended, that the Nationalist government was using terrorist repression, and that the common people were not necessarily well-informed or enthusiastic about fighting Japan.

 In March 1943, it was found that he had cancer of the ear.
 Zou returned to Shanghai, where he continued to write in support of the United Front, promote establishment of democratic government, and urge expansion of mass education.
 As death grew near, he gathered his family and a few friends to share his political testament.
 He wrote that he had three wishes: that his body be dissected at a hospital; that it then be cremated and the ashes sent to Yan'an, the wartime communist headquarters; and that he be made a member of the Party.
-He died July 24, 1944, and was granted party membership September 28.
+He died on July 24, 1944, and was granted party membership September 28.